mdbal-lunule/lunule/README.md

 sudo systemctl restart ceph-mds.target
 ```

-If CephFS isn't exist in your cluster now, you could refer [here](#install_ceph)
+If CephFS doesn't exist in your cluster, refer [here](#install_ceph)

 #### Run CNN workload

-Add the following content to */etc/ceph/ceph.conf* and restart your MDS service and start single MDS service.
+Add the following content to */etc/ceph/ceph.conf* and restart with a single MDS service.

 ```
 [mds]